Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 Controlled

 Missionaries’ lives are greatly controlled.
-Their daily schedules are highly regimented from beginning (6:30 AM) to end (10:30 PM).
+Their daily schedules are highly regimented from morning (6:30 AM) to evening (10:30 PM).
 They get one day off a week.
-On this “preparation day” they can write or call home.
+On this “preparation day,” they can write or call home.
 They also do chores like shopping and cleaning their apartment.
 They, however, don’t have the whole day off.
 In the evening, they are to make calls on investigators (prospects).

 They are always to be in the same room as their companion.
 The Missionary Handbook says: “The only times you should be separated from your assigned companion are when you are in an interview with the mission president, on a companion exchange, or in the bathroom” (p.
 31).
-They are to sleep in the same room and get up and go to bed at the same time.
+They are to sleep in the same room, get up, and go to bed at the same time.
 “Do not stay up late or get up early to be alone” (Missionary Handbook, p.
 31).
-They are not even to use headphones when listening to church approved music because “they isolate you from your companion” (Handbook, p.25).
+They are not even to use headphones when listening to church-approved music because “they isolate you from your companion” (Handbook, p.
+25).

 They are never to leave the boundaries of their assigned mission area unless they have the approval of the mission president.